RobiatAbdulazeez/AlureSoap/AlureSoap/README.txt

 3:38
-i initially created a different folder for the about me and the product Catelogue page but i was supposed to use the same home folder under the views so i created a new view razor empty page for my about us and the product catelogue page i decided to run the project again but i saw errors "the view index was not found"
+i initially created a different folder for the about me and the product Catelogue page but i was supposed to use the same home folder under the views so i created a new view razor empty page for my about us and the product catelogue page under the views/home i decided to run the project again but i saw errors "the view index was not found"

+4:15
+i am still trying to fix the errors i can't really figure out where the errors are coming from

+4:30
+Ifound it!!!
+It was referencing to the index.cshtml file which was in the folder i deleted folder i removed i went back to my home Controller to add the method that displays the content i have under my view folder (views/home/AboutUs.cshtml) and my (views/home/ProductCatelogue.cshtml)
+Also i had to make changes in the shared layout.cshtml to change the controller to home instead of the file(ProductCatelogue.cs and AboutUs.cs )i previously had
+Good To Go!!!